When a new startup launches, there’s an impulse to reject corporate structure.

 Then There’s Argyle

-We’re a startup, yes, but we don’t subscribe to the outright rejection of management techniques that have been in place for decades; we carefully reflect on them to determine which are necessary, which are not, and which can be reimagined.
-We also seek inspiration from human performance thought leaders like Doug Engelbart and pioneering companies like GitLab.
+We’re a startup, yes, but we don’t subscribe to the outright rejection of management techniques that have been in place for decades; we carefully reflect on them to determine which are necessary for the future of work, which are not, and which can be reimagined.
+We also seek inspiration from human performance thought leaders, like Doug Engelbart, and pioneering companies, like GitLab.
 It’s a fine balance between taking the best of what others have to offer and applying them efficiently.

-The result is a distinctively Argyle culture that’s helping to redefine the workplace and even what it means to be a company.
+The result is a distinctively Argyle culture that’s helping to redefine the future of the workplace and even what it means to be a company.

 Since our founding—well before the coronavirus pandemic—Argyle has operated fully remotely.
 We have no physical offices.
 Instead, we have a work-from-home force spread across five continents and 19 countries and counting, including a CEO in New York, a CTO in Vilnius, and a COO in San Francisco.

-We know what you’re thinking: more companies than ever are operating remotely (at least until covid inoculations are widespread).
+We know what you’re thinking: more companies than ever are operating remotely .
 And even before the pandemic, a not-insignificant number of startups offered some remote opportunities.
-The difference is we’re fully remote, and we’re asynchronous.
+The difference is we’re fully remote, and we offer asynchronous work environments.

+At Argyle, we allow our employees to decide what hours they will be online.
 That means we don’t have set work hours or a standard time zone dictating when we should all be logged in.
 Everyone at Argyle works according to the schedule that makes sense for them wherever they happen to be in the world—no tracking hours, no micromanagement.
+Individuals are able to work when they’ll be most productive in an environment where they are trusted to get tasks done without looming managers.
 The effects on efficiency and morale are staggering.

 A Microservices Metaphor